Hoglord/DART/README.md

-This is a demo repo for DART, submitted to Audio Imagination workshop at NeurIPS 2024
+This is a demo repo for DART, accepted in the Audio Imagination workshop of NeurIPS 2024

 Code used in the paper is here